Complaints and Remedy Policy 2024 - 2027

 11. Ombudsman services

-11.1 Customers have the right to access the ombudsman services at any time during our complaints process.
-The Ombudsman can provide advice and guidance to support the early and local resolution of a case at any point in proceedings.
+11.1 Customers have the right to access Ombudsman services at any time during our complaints process.
+An Ombudsman can provide advice and guidance to support the early and local resolution of a case at any point in proceedings.
+We promote access to the Ombudsman services at every stage of our complaints process.

 The Housing Ombudsman